-Unless noted otherwise, Industrial Technology programs are designed to be completed in one year (1290 clock hours).
-However, some students may need more than 1290 clock hours to achieve the level of competency required for the certificate.
+Industrial Technology programs are designed to be completed in one year (usually 1290 clock hours except as noted).
+However, some students may need more than the usual number of clock hours to achieve the level of competency required for the certificate.

-Academic Retention Policy
+Academic Retention Standards